Last update: 10 Aug - September tournament is SOLD OUT and added a note about BuySumoTickets

 There are numerous Jungyos, which can be translated either as a regional or exhibition tournament.
 They are held in April, August and October, a period in between the main tournaments.

 While most Jungyos are held in rural communities, a few are held in central Tokyo as well.
-In April, there is an event at the Yasukuni Shrine and prior to the pandemic, the Kitte Shopping Mall near the Tokyo Station hosted an event in August.
+In April, there is an event at the Yasukuni Shrine and on August 28th there is an event in Tachikawa at the Tachihi Arena, the western suburbs of Tokyo.

 See details about the April event at the Yasukuni Shrine HERE.